docksal/docksal/docs/content/stack/zero-configuration.md

 {{% /notice %}}

 {{% notice warning %}}
-Project must contain an `index.html` or `index.php` page of the `docroot` directory inside your project.
+Project must contain an `index.html` or `index.php` page in the `docroot` directory inside your project.
 {{% /notice %}}